winedarksea/AutoTS/extended_tutorial.md

 `sMAPE` is generally the most versatile across multiple series, but doesn't handle forecasts with lots of zeroes well.

+`SPL` is *Scaled Pinball Loss* used for assessing upper/lower quantile forecast accuracies.

 `Containment` measures the percent of test data that falls between the upper and lower forecasts.
 As containment would tend to drive towards massive forecast ranges, `lower_mae` and `upper_mae`, the MAE on the upper and lower forecasts, are available. `Containment` and `upper/lower_mae` counteract each other and help balance the assessement of probabilistic forecasts.

 `Contour` is another unique measure.
 It is designed to help choose models which when plotted visually appear similar to the actual.
 As such, it measures the % of points where the forecast and actual both went in the same direction, either both up or both down, but *not* the magnitude of that difference.
+Does not work with forecast_length = 1.

 ## Installation and Dependency Versioning
 `pip install autots`